Texas-Robotics-Academy/markdown/in_person/programming_decisions.md

 The conditions are as follows:

-* A score below 70 in __EITHER__ math or science means automatic denial.
+* A score below 70 in __EITHER__ math or science results in an automatic denial.

-* A score of 70 - 79 in __EITHER__ math or science results in them being waitlisted.
+* A score of 70 - 79 in __EITHER__ math or science results in a waitlist.

-* A score of 80 - 89 in math results in them being deferred.
+* A score of 80 - 89 in math results in an automatic deferral.
-* A score of 80 - 89 in science requires a supplementary recommendation letter.
+* If the math score is higher than 89, a score of 80 - 89 in science requires a supplementary recommendation letter.

-* A score of 90 or above in math requires a supplementary science test.
+* A score of 90 or above in __ONLY__ math requires a supplementary science test.
-* A score of 90 or above in science requires a supplementary math test.
+* A score of 90 or above in __ONLY__ science requires a supplementary math test.

 * A score of 90 or above in __BOTH__ math and science guarantees automatic admission.

-The program should ask the user to input a math and science score and it should output the admissions result based on the conditions above.
+Your program should ask the user to input a math and science score and then output the admissions result based on the conditions above (using `if` statements).

 {{+}}Tutorial 3.4.2, 3_4_2{{+}}